-Summer is on its way and I’m declaring Cinco de Mayo the prelude to blissful beachy days where certain drinks are best imbibed at the beach, on the sand or in a cabana, whilst marveling at tranquil hues of blue stretching to the horizon.
+Celebrate Cinco de Mayo with a refreshing pineapple mango margarita—a prelude to blissful beachy days where frosty drinks like this fruity, fresh, frozen Mango Pineapple Margarita are best imbibed at the beach, on the sand, or in a cabana.

 Mexican Margaritas.
 Hawaiian mai tais.
 Cuban daiquiris.
 Brazilian caipirinhas.
 All are cocktails that answer the siren of summer’s sultry days.